Reviews

 On the Cinebench R15 test, this laptop hit a single-core score of 232 and a multi-core score of 1257.
 The Cinebench R20 test result was a single-core score of 550 and a multi-core score of 2907.
 As for the Cinebench R23 test, the result is a single-core score of 1408 and a multi-core score of 7399.

-We compared the Cinebench R20 results of the Lenovo ThinkPad T14 Gen 2 with notebooks that have Intel’s 11th Gen Core i7-1165G7 chip.
-Notebooks with Intel’s 11th generation Core i7-1165G7 processor has a single-core 563 and a multi-core of 2150.
-The single-core score of the T14 Gen 2 is 2.5% behind, but the multi-core is 35% ahead.
+We compared the Cinebench R20 results of the Lenovo ThinkPad T14 Gen 2 with notebooks that have Intel’s 11th-generation Core i7-1165G7 chip.
+Notebooks with Intel’s 11th-generation Core i7-1165G7 processor have a single-core 563 and a multi-core 2150.
+The T14 Gen 2’s single-core score is 2.5% behind, but the multi-core is 35% ahead.
 As we expected, it still achieves a strong lead on multi-core tests.

 Lenovo ThinkPad T14 Gen 2 Cinebench